-The Government’s Migration Advisory Committee today published a report advocating an end to low-skilled immigration, arguing that employers will be able to recruit the staff they need from the UK workforce.
+The Government’s Migration Advisory Committee has published a report advocating an end to low-skilled immigration, arguing that employers will be able to recruit the staff they need from the UK workforce.

 Rob Johnston, Chief Executive of Cumbria Chamber of Commerce, said: “That isn’t the case here.
 Research we carried out last year identified that there are at least 10,000 EU migrants working in Cumbria, mostly in the hospitality and food processing industries.

 We found hotels in the Lake District where 50 per cent of the workforce are migrants and we spoke to hoteliers who genuinely fear they might have to close if the supply dries up.

 “We found hotels in the Lake District where 50 per cent of the workforce are migrants and we spoke to hoteliers who genuinely fear they might have to close if the supply dries up.

 “The Committee argues that businesses will have time to adapt because migrant workers won’t leave overnight.
 The problem in the Lake District is that there isn’t a pool of labour to replace them.
 The people just aren’t here.”

 He continued: “Food businesses have a different issue.
 Many supply supermarkets who will resist attempts to raise prices.

 “If those food businesses have to pay higher wages to attract local workers, their profit margins will be squeezed.

 “It’s not only businesses employing migrants that are affected.
 If migrant workers go, all employers will be fishing in the same dwindling pool of local labour.